- All News

-Jamie is referring to Hub employees Jordan McAdory, Megan Downey, Jessica McCuaig, and Kelly Day—the individuals responsible for connecting students who have opted into the groups with industry unique resources.
+Jamie is referring to Hub staffers Jordan McAdory, Megan Downey, Jessica McCuaig, and Kelly Day—the individuals responsible for connecting students who have opted into the groups with industry-unique resources.

 “It has been amazing to connect students studying health and science to opportunities to widen their perspective,” Jordan emphasizes.
 “A lot of students studying Biology or BCN or Chemistry feel like their path is research or medical school.
 Part of Industry Groups and LSA Connect for me has been broadening that horizon; just because you are a sophomore studying these majors does not tunnel you into two career paths.”

 “It’s a space to find your people: if you’re a student feeling like you’re out to sea and you don’t really know who your people are, this can be a really easy way to figure that out.”

 Business and Data & Tech Coordinator Megan emphasizes the unique culture, timeline, and etiquette of each industry, which is where the industry specific know-how of the group coordinators becomes critical.

 “Like the saying ‘you need to build your network before you need it’, you need to build the knowledge before you apply,” Megan says.
 “Not only are we giving you the opportunities, we’re giving you the language and skills and knowledge to be successful in finding and maximizing your opportunities.”

 As most students know, spring is prime time for internships: searches, resume revisions, and endless applications.
 At this point resources provided by the group administrators become more critical than ever.